Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Day 12 & 13 – Days in Varkala.

-Varkala in Kerala is the perfect place to spend your last few days in India and in Kerala in.
+Varkala in Kerala is the perfect place to spend your last few days in India and in Kerala in on your 2 week South India itinerary.
 Varkala has 2 sides, it has a local town but by the beach, it’s a tourist heaven.
 Home to Yoga and Ayurveda, good waves for surfers, lots of nice cafes, temples and a few beaches, Varkala is the perfect mix of a local and tourist beach.

 Here’s my full guide to Varkala for things to do in Varkala, where to stay and where to eat.